CSRavasio/oflibpytorch/docs/usage.rst

   :math:`H \times W` in `img`\ :sub:`2`, the target domain.
 They therefore encode the motion that moves image values from any location in `img`\ :sub:`1`, the source domain, to this regular grid in `img`\ :sub:`2`.

-The flow reference ``t`` is the default, and it is significantly faster to warp an image with a flow in that reference.
+The flow reference ``t`` is the default, and it is easier and more accurate to warp an image with a flow in that reference.
 The reason is that reference ``t`` requires interpolating unstructured points from a regular grid (also known as "backward" or "reverse" warping), while reference ``s`` requires interpolating a regular grid from unstructured points ("forward" warping).
-The former uses the fast PyTorch :func:`grid_sample` function, the latter is much more operationally complex and relies on the SciPy :func:`griddata` function.
-On the other hand, the :meth:`~oflibpytorch.Flow.track` method for tracking points (see the section ":ref:`Tracking Points`") is significantly faster with a flow in ``s`` reference, again due to not requiring a call to SciPy's :func:`griddata` function.
+Conversely, the :meth:`~oflibpytorch.Flow.track` method for tracking points (see the section ":ref:`Tracking Points`") is more accurate for a flow in ``s`` reference, as a flow in ``t`` reference would again require interpolating from unstructured points.

+In both cases, this is due to being forced to use an approximate interpolation function (see :meth:`~oflibpytorch.grid_from_unstructured_data`) in PyTorch.
+Alternatively, it is possible to call the more accurate, but at least an order of magnitude slower SciPy function :func:`griddata`.
+The user of :mod:`oflibpytorch: can make this choice via a module-wide variable called ``PURE_PYTORCH``.
+For more details, see the section :ref:`Pure PyTorch Setting`.

-As the images below show, the same rotation will lead to slightly different flow vectors depending on which reference is chosen.
+The images below show how the same motion, in this case a rotation, will result in slightly different flow vectors values, depending on the reference chosen.
 This illustrates that the reference attribute :attr:`~oflibpytorch.Flow.ref` cannot simply be set to a different value if it needs to be changed.
-For this purpose, the method :meth:`~oflibpytorch.Flow.switch_ref` should be used.
-However, this is slow, as it also calls :func:`scipy.interpolate.griddata`.
+For this purpose, the method :meth:`~oflibpytorch.Flow.switch_ref` should be called.
+Again, this requires an interpolation from unstructured data, once more giving the user the choice between a fast, differentiable, but less accurate PyTorch-only method and the much slower, non-differentiable, but more accurate SciPy method :func:`scipy.interpolate.griddata`.

 .. image:: ../docs/_static/ref_s_vectors_gridded.png
    :width: 49%